jackwelsh007-arch/exposure-value-to-light-value/README.md

 > **Scope:** This framework and simulation strictly model the internal, automated in-camera metering software logic (output lightness) and are not a practical guide for raw exposure optimization (like ETTR).

-This repository hosts a comprehensive article on the mathematical evolution of exposure settings...
+This repository hosts a comprehensive article on the mathematical evolution of exposure settings.

 ## 📖 Use the interactive light meter simulation
 To get an intuitive understanding of how the math works behind the scenes: